leslie-huang/leslie-huang.github.io/index.md

 <h3>What I do</h3>

-I maintain <a href="https://github.com/leslie-huang/stylest">stylest</a>, the R package for textual style estimation (on CRAN soon!).
+I maintain <a href="https://cran.r-project.org/web/packages/stylest/">stylest</a>, the R package for textual style estimation.
+Install using `install.packages("stylest")`!

+I help run the <a href="https://cds.nyu.edu/text-data-speaker-series/">NLP and Text-as-Data Speaker Series</a>.

 For Fall 2018, I am a Section Leader (TA) for DS-GA 1001 <a href="https://github.com/briandalessandro/DataScienceCourse">Intro to Data Science</a>.